Leave a Message

 What Homeowners Should Ask During a Pricing Consultation

-If you are meeting with a Realtor to discuss your Scottsdale home value, ask questions that go beyond the estimated number.
+If you're meeting with a Realtor to discuss your Scottsdale home value, ask questions that go beyond the estimated number.

 Helpful questions include:

-Which homes are the best comps for mine?
+• Which homes are the best comparable sales for mine?

-How will you market the home to support the price?
+• How will you market the home to support the asking price?

 A strong Realtor should be able to answer these questions clearly and honestly.